-- Is Uroxatral the only medication that your taking to treat you BPH?
+- Is Uroxatral the only medication that you’re taking to treat you BPH?

 What rate (or price) can I qualify for?

-Once it has been determined that the difficulties that you’re experiencing urinating is the result of benign prostatic hyperplasia-BPH and not prostate cancer, in theory you should still be eligible to qualify for the best possible life insurance rate available, a Preferred Plus.
+Once it has been determined that the difficulties that you’re experiencing urinating are the result of benign prostatic hyperplasia-BPH and not prostate cancer, in theory, you should still be eligible to qualify for the best possible life insurance rate available, a Preferred Plus.

 Now we say…

-In theory because there are a lot of factors that will come into play when determining what kind of “rate” you may be eligible for.
-Some of these factors will obviously center around your own personal health, but some of them will actually not be related to your own health at all!
+Because there are many factors that will come into play when determining what kind of “rate,” you may be eligible for.
+Some of these factors will center around your health, but some of them will actually not be related to your health at all!